 They made a discovery in 2003 by biologists from the University of British Columbia.
-Pacific and Atlantic herring produced sound much like farting.
+Pacific and Atlantic herring produced a sound much like farting.
 They heard sounds as air passed out of the fish’s rear ends.

 These herring fish could control their swim bladder to expel air out to create these sounds.
 The swim bladder helps fish stay buoyant and navigate through various depths.
 This discovery observed was a form of communication.

-These herring are shoaling fish which form schools of fish and when it gets dark, they use this form of communication to stick with each other.
+These herring are shoaling fish that form schools of fish and when it gets dark, they use this form of communication to stick with each other.
 Only they can decipher this sound, keeping them safe by avoiding detection from predators.

 Why do fish fart?